stier-lab/Stier-Coral-Morphometrics-2020/README.md

 # Stier-Coral-Morphometrics-2020
 Coral Morphometrics using Metashape

-This project compares traditional field measurements of *Pocillopora* coral heads with 3D models constructed from digital images using Agisoft Metashape software.
+This project compares traditional field measurements of *Pocillopora* coral heads with 3D models constructed from digital images of the same coral using Agisoft Metashape software.
 We are interested in (1) creating a workflow utilizing best practices for photo acquistion and photogrammetry models of individual corals (2) compare information gained or lost from photogrammetry vs. in-field manual measurements and (3) the ecological relevance as a predictor for invertebrate communities within the coral.
-Data was collected in Moorea, French Polynesia on August 2019 for a project funded by NSF.
+Data was collected in Moorea, French Polynesia on August 2019 for a project funded by the National Science Foundation (NSF).

-This repo is maintained by Stier Lab undergraduate student Journ Galvan (GitHub: [@journgalvan](https://github.com/journgalvan)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.
+This repo is maintained by Stier Lab Lead Technician Joseph Curtis (GitHub: [@jlscurtis512](https://github.com/jlscurtis512) and undergraduate student Journ Galvan (GitHub: [@journgalvan](https://github.com/journgalvan)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.

 # Morphometric Data
-*/photogrammetry_data* Folder containing coral morphological photogrammetry and field data file name | description
+*/photogrammetry_data* Folder containing coral photogrammetry and field data file name | description
 ---|-----------
 branchwidth_data.csv | Measurements of distances between coral branches including the average distance for each coral